jonnijohnson/Intro-to-R-Basics/docs/index.md

 ...We use a lot of them.
 Make sure that the packages are installed first using the command function: _install.packages("Name of the package")_. packages include:

-tidyverse, psych, tableone, tadaatoolbox, ggplot2, corrplot, reshape2, magrittr, Hmisc, epiDisplay
+tidyverse, psych, tableone, tadaatoolbox, ggplot2, corrplot, reshape2, magrittr, Hmisc, epiDisplay, GGally

 * Some of these may not need to be installed just loaded into your library.
 Tadaatoolbox is just used to print nice tables in markdown documents (i.e., what you are reading).
 You otherwise don't need it, but it sure is _pretty!_